Free Workout Plans

 Begin by figuring out the number of days and which days you can usually make it to the gym.
 Then, arrange your workouts on those days.
 Lastly, look for a workout that only requires that training frequency.

-Next, look for something where if you miss a training day, you can easily make up for it or train that muscle more than once a week.
+Next, look for something where if you miss a training day, you can easily make up for it.
+Use a routine that trains that muscle more than once a week.
 That way, you won’t fall behind on your progress!